How To Build A Healthy Relationship That Supports Your Mental Health

 What is respect?

-Like love, respect is not just a feeling; it's a behavior.
-Respect may include how you act and express yourself regarding your partner and the feelings of admiration you have for them.
-Utmost respect for each other, even when the other is not around, is one of the signs of power couples.
+Respect is not just a feeling, it's a behavior.
+Your respect for your partner may be demonstrated in how you act and express yourself about and towards them.
+Utmost respect for each other, even when the other person is not around, is one of the signs of power couples.

-To love and respect a person means that you deeply admire their abilities, treasure their qualities, or appreciate their achievements.
+To love and respect a person means that you deeply admire their abilities, treasure their qualities, and appreciate their achievements.
 When you feel respect for someone, you may naturally show them kindness, courtesy, and consideration.
 Respecting someone could also mean appreciating their differences and accepting them as they are, even if you disagree with them on certain matters.
-Respect is also knowing when and how to give someone space.
-Know your partner’s boundaries and respect these boundaries.
+Additionally, respect can refer to knowing when and how to give someone space, meaning respect in a partnership may involve knowing and respecting your partner’s boundaries.

 How to develop respect in your relationship

-If you find it difficult to respect your partner, there may be steps you can take to help rediscover, respect, and improve your relationship.
+If you find it difficult to respect your partner, there may be steps you can take to help improve your relationship.
 Being a respectful partner means focusing on your partner's unique combination of abilities, achievements, and personal qualities.

-Try to take note of the unique ways your partner behaves and their individual accomplishments in your world.
-Paying attention to what makes them who they are can help you rediscover your respect.
+• Be observant.
+Try to take note of the unique ways your partner behaves and their individual accomplishments.
+Paying attention to what makes them who they are can help you rediscover your respect for them.

-You may have a mental image of who you expect your perfect partner to be, but focusing on that idea may not help you build love and respect for your partner.
-Try to appreciate your partner and accept them for who they are, instead of wishing for them to be different.
+• Appreciate your partner.
+You may have a mental image of who you expect your perfect partner to be, but focusing on that idea may not help you build love and respect for your actual partner.
+Try to appreciate your partner and accept them for who they are, instead of wishing they were different.

-Communicate your respect by telling your partner how you feel, respecting your partner’s feelings, committing to healthy behaviors, and expressing their love language when possible.
+• Communicate respect.
+Communicate your respect for your partner by telling them how you feel, respecting their feelings, committing to healthy behaviors, and expressing their love language when possible.
 Don’t just hear, but really listen to what your partner has to say.
-Spending time to talk to one another, learning about each other’s ideas and opinions, and showing interest in friends and family can help you understand the whole person and build a lasting relationship.
+Spending time talking to one another, learning about each other’s ideas and opinions, and showing interest in your partner’s friends and family can help you understand them as a whole person and build a lasting relationship.

+• Treat your partner as valuable.
 Appreciate the tangible value your partner brings to your life as well as who they are aside from their accomplishments.
-Let them know that you respect them on a daily basis with words of affirmation, even when they aren't doing anything for you.
+Every day, let them know that you respect them through words of affirmation, even when they aren't doing anything for you.

-Showing your respect for your partner may look like refusing to attack them physically or verbally, making time for them, or honoring their individual choices.
-Choosing behaviors that show respect can help your partner feel safe and loved.
+• Choose respectful actions.
+Showing your respect for your partner may look like making time for them, honoring their individual choices, and refusing to engage in verbally or physically abusive behaviors.
+Choosing to show respect can help your partner feel safe and loved.

-Learning these new thought and behavior patterns may be challenging, but you don't have to undertake it alone.
-Talking to a therapist may be able to help you build a more respectful love relationship.
+Learning these new thought and behavior patterns may be challenging, but you don't have to work through this challenge alone.
+A therapist may be able to help you build a more respectful love relationship.

 How relationships can impact your mental health